 So, let's recapitulate.
-The linear Doppler shift $\Delta \nu/\nu$, direct and reflected, referenced to the 'resting' proton doublets, applies independently of the frequency of the emission; but as a function of their kinetic energy, the maximum photon frequency their kinetic energy would permit them to emit is not sufficient for H_β emission.
+The linear Doppler shift $\Delta \upsilon/\upsilon$, direct and reflected, referenced to the 'resting' proton doublets, applies independently of the frequency of the emission; but as a function of their kinetic energy, the maximum photon frequency their kinetic energy would permit them to emit is not sufficient for H_β emission.
 However, at these frequencies - which are shown in Table 6 (columns 2 and 5) - the full value of the Doppler shifts already applies.
-Note, therefore, that columns 4, 5 & 6 of Table 6 relate directly to the aetherometric treatment of proton doublets in canal-rays, and the $\Delta \nu_B/\nu_B$ linear Doppler ratio based on the observed $\Delta \lambda$ applies to potential emission from these doublets before collision, ie before formation of H2+ ions and, thus, before H_β emission from a captured electron.
-Note, furthermore, that the $\Delta \nu_C/\nu_C$ values (columns 7, 8 & 9 of Table 6) essentially predicted by both SR and LLR are close to, though different from, the $\Delta \nu_B/\nu_B$ values, but are supposed to apply, instead, to H2+ ions.
+Note, therefore, that columns 4, 5 & 6 of Table 6 relate directly to the aetherometric treatment of proton doublets in canal-rays, and the $\Delta \upsilon_B/\upsilon_B$ linear Doppler ratio based on the observed $\Delta \lambda$ applies to potential emission from these doublets before collision, ie before any potential formation of H2+ ions and, thus, before any possible H_β emission from a captured electron.
+Note, furthermore, that the $\Delta \upsilon_C/\upsilon_C$ values (columns 7, 8 & 9 of Table 6) essentially predicted by both SR and LLR are close to, though different from, the $\Delta \upsilon_B/\upsilon_B$ values, but are supposed to apply, instead, to H2+ ions.

-We said above that the emission under study comes from electrons in the process of becoming 'satellized' by proton doublets.
-If the emission came from electrons decelerating in vacuo, the resulting electron kinetic characteristics required by Aetherometry and the linear Doppler shift would be those given in Table 7: the electron would need 48.9 keV of kinetic energy before it could source the main Balmer emission under study.
-From the aetherometric determination of the kinetic characteristics of protons (or proton doublets) summarized in Table 8 (shown in a way that permits direct comparison to the electron characteristics in Table 7) for the canal-rays of the Ives and Stilwell experiment, it is also apparent that the single or doublet protons do not have sufficient energy (or kinetic voltage) to generate by themselves the H_β line; they can only generate photons of much lower frequency u_B (column 1, Table 8).
+We said above that the emission under study comes from electrons in the process of becoming 'satellized' or captured by proton doublets.
+If the emission came from electrons decelerating in vacuo, the resulting electron kinetic characteristics required by Aetherometry and the linear Doppler shift would be those given in Table 7: the electron would need 48.9 keV of kinetic energy before it

+Table 6.
+Linear Doppler shifts for photons with frequencies computed from Table 3 values (v_A and v_B are shown in Table 5), that may be emitted by protons or proton doublets.